eddy-Wang/Intelligent-Room-Booking-System/README.md

 # Agile-Software-Engineering
+## DIICSU Intelligent Room Booking System

+This system is for all the stuffs and students in DIICSU to book rooms accroading to their role and previous booking records.

+---

 Agile Software Engineering is an iterative and flexible approach to software development that prioritises collaboration, customer feedback, and incremental delivery of functional software.
 Unlike traditional methodologies like Waterfall (which follows a rigid, linear sequence of phases), Agile focuses on adaptability, continuous improvement, and delivering value to users early and often.

 Agile is guided by the Agile Manifesto which emphasises: